 These formations were created 400 million years ago when the last ice age split large seams in the soft sandstone rock.
 Nothing else like this exists east of Utah, making The Channels a truly unique experience on the East Coast.

-- Pack a Picnic: The serene environment makes for a perfect picnic spot.
+The serene environment makes for a perfect picnic spot.
 Bring along some food and drinks to enjoy a relaxing break amidst the sandstone formations.

-- Arrive Early: To secure a parking spot, aim to arrive early in the morning.
+Not only will you beat the crowds, but the morning light in the Channels makes for amazing photos.
+Plus, it’s cooler during the ascent.
+To secure a parking spot, aim to arrive early in the morning.
 If the parking lot is full, consider visiting the nearby Falls of Logan Creek as an alternative adventure.

 Earlier in this post, I highlighted some cabins along the trail.
 You could also stay in Abingdon, VA, which is only a 20-minute drive from the hike.